 How to Conceal Dark Circles Like a Pro

 Dark circles can be tricky to hide so we asked celebrity makeup artist Jamie Greenberg for her best tricks.
 Here are her rules for a seamless application.

-5. Skip the tools.
 Save the tiny brushes for small details like blemishes.
 Greenberg likes to dab on under-eye concealer with her ring finger to avoid any pigment-inducing rubbing and tugging.
 “The heat from your fingertip helps the product meld into your skin, which makes it look more natural,” she says.
-When using a concealer with a pen-like applicator or wand, dab it under eyes, and then tap it in with your fingertip.
+When using a concealer with a pen-like applicator or wand, dab it under your eyes, and then tap it in with your fingertip.

-Ahead, we rounded up our favorite concealers that will help you kiss dark circles goodbye.
+Ahead, check out our favorite concealers that can help you kiss dark circles goodbye.

 This full-coverage concealer is perfect for hiding dark circles for up to 24 hours and provides a soft matte finish you’ll love.
-It’s completely non-comedogenic making it suitable for all skin types, including oily.
+It’s completely non-comedogenic making it suitable for all skin types, including oily and acne-prone.

 Stay Woke is one of our favorite full-coverage options if you need color correction and brightening benefits.
 This formula comes in a wide variety of shades to give your under-eye area the coverage it needs and deserves.